Gerber Crisis Hook Review

 It would also be great to mount near the driver in your vehicle.
 I have mine tucked away under the dashboard with some high strength velcro just in case.

-Did our Gerber Crisis Hook Knife review help you make a decision before you made a purchase?
+Did our Crisis Hook Knife review help you make a decision before you made a purchase?
 Let us know in the comments.

 Looking for more gear reviews?
 You can always find more on our gear review page.